 Portugal Country Report

-Portugal does not face a high terrorism threat, either domestic or international, and the risk is likely to remain moderate.
+Portugal does not face a high terrorism threat, either domestic or international, and there are no indications that this will change over the 12-month outlook.
 No group that advocates political violence is currently present in the country.
 The most credible terrorism threat is the possibility of a low-capability attack by a lone actor.
 Although unlikely, such an attack would probably come from jihadist militants.
 The most likely targets would be state institutions and foreign embassies in Lisbon and public places most frequented by foreign tourists.

-Risks of social instability have declined under the current PS administration, largely thanks to the country’s economic recovery and the end of Portugal’s bailout programme in 2014.
-The current centre-left administration continues to ease spending cuts and increase social welfare spending, reducing risks of anti-austerity disturbances.
-Although disputes over pay and conditions among transport and public-sector workers are likely to ignite occasional protests, these remain small and almost always peaceful.
+Risks of social instability have declined under the current PS administration, largely thanks to the economic recovery and the end of Portugal’s bailout programme in 2014.
+The current centre-left administration continues to ease austerity and has increased social welfare spending, most recently in its 2019 budget.
+Such moves have largely eradicated the anti-austerity disturbances evident under the previous administration.
+Disputes over pay and conditions among transport and public sector workers are likely to ignite occasional protests, especially in the run-up to October 2019 elections.
+However, these remain small and almost always peaceful.

 Vaccinations required to enter the country